Set up a PyRIT development environment on your local machine.

 Much faster than pip (10-100x faster dependency resolution)

-Simpler than conda/mamba for pure Python projects
+Simpler environment management for pure Python projects

 Native Windows support — no WSL required, although if using a devcontainer, WSL is recommended